AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootBatchInsertsViaSessionPerTransaction/README.md

 **[Session-Level Batching (Hibernate 5.2 or Higher) in MySQL](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootBatchInsertsViaSession)**

 **Description:** Batch inserts via Hibernate session-level batching (Hibernate 5.2 or higher) in MySQL.
+This example commits the database transaction after each batch excecution.
+This way we avoid long-running transactions and, in case of a failure, we rollback only the failed batch and don't lose the previous batches.
+For each batch, the Persistent Context is flushed and cleared, therefore we maintain a thin Persistent Context.
+This way the code is not prone to memory errors and performance penalties caused by slow flushes.

 **Key points:**
 - in `application.properties` set `spring.jpa.properties.hibernate.generate_statistics` (just to check that batching is working)